Persisting Data on Disk

 Clusters can use persisted data to recover from the following scenarios:

-Rolling restart: The cluster is restarted member by member for scenarios such as installing an operating system patch or new hardware.
+Planned: A whole cluster is shut down and restarted with the same configuration, state, and data as before the restart.
+A planned shutdown includes rolling restarts, where the cluster is restarted member by member for scenarios such as installing an operating system patch or new hardware.
 Rolling upgrades are an example of a rolling restart.

-Unplanned cluster-wide crash: A cluster is restarted after all its members crashed at the same time due an event such as a power outage.
+Unplanned: A cluster is restarted after all its members crashed at the same time due an event such as a power outage.

 A single member restart: A single member is restarted for whatever reason.